Leaderboard

 3 points

-Nice to see the Euro/EPS follow suit and trend North...below is the 00z EPS...
+14. Nice to see the Euro/EPS follow suit and trend North...below is the 00z EPS...
 I don't have my notebook handy to be able to look back at previous LRC cycles, but what I'm seeing in the modeling for late next weekend into the following week starkly reminds me of the LRC pattern which parks a trough in the SW creating a SW Flow aloft.
 This is a bonafide major warm signal for our Sub Forum.
 Is this the summer pattern we have been waiting for?
 Sure looks like it.
 Could summer temps be coming in earlier???
 Boy, the 00z EPS is certainly looking mighty nice in terms of temps and precip chances.
 Is the traditional Tornado Alley going to come alive???
 I think so.
-Severe Wx looks ideal in this set up and I think we may be heading into a very active pattern with multiple days of severe wx potential starting late next weekend.3 points
+Severe Wx looks ideal in this set up and I think we may be heading into a very active pattern with multiple days of severe wx potential starting late next weekend.

 2 points